Jodu555/EzLogger/README.md

 ## Command Ideas

-Some Option to dump the logs to the console!
+Some Command to dump the logs to the console!
-An Option to activate some sort of auto dumping
+An Command to activate some sort of auto dumping
+An Command to change the level of the logger and the sub modules